bigwiv/Biopython-cn/en/chr04.rst

     PROJECT     GenomeProject:10638
     ...

-Again, we°Øll use ``Bio.SeqIO`` to read this file in, and the code is almost identical to that for used above for the FASTA file (see Chapter \ `5 <#chapter:Bio.SeqIO>`__ for details):
+Again, we‚Äôll use ``Bio.SeqIO`` to read this file in, and the code is almost identical to that for used above for the FASTA file (see Chapter \ `5 <#chapter:Bio.SeqIO>`__ for details):